compchem-cybertraining/Cyber_Training_Workshop_2022/index.md

    * your current/ongoing research projects and interests;
    * how you plan to use the CyberTraining skill gained in this workshop in your research, for instance if you expect using any of the packages that will be covered at this workshop (see the agenda);
-   * propose at least one potential project to be completed during the summer school; the project will be presented at the end of the event and should involving one or more tools/software covered during the workshop (see the agenda).
+   * propose at least one potential project to be completed during and shortly after the summer school; the project will be presented shortly after the event (within 1 week).
+It should leverage one or more tools/software covered during the workshop (see the agenda).
 The quality and feasibility of the proposed workshop projects will be considered during the selection of the participants.

    2.3. request your advisor to submit a letter of recommendation for you to the following email: "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters

-3. Complete the <a href="" target="_blank" rel="nofollow">**Registration form**</a>
+3. Complete the <a href="https://forms.gle/91tpbpe98Q6RHdkv9" target="_blank" rel="nofollow">**Registration form**</a>

 ### Important dates